Port management

+Port management is the planning, organization, and control of activities within a seaport to ensure safe, efficient, and profitable movement of ships, cargo, and passengers.
+It involves coordinating vessel traffic, terminal operations, cargo handling, storage, security, maintenance, and administrative functions so that maritime and landside transport systems work together smoothly.

+Modern port management also focuses on infrastructure development, digital systems, environmental compliance, and stakeholder coordination, including shipping lines, customs authorities, logistics providers, and local governments.
+Effective port management is essential to global trade, as ports act as critical links for sea, rail, road, and inland waterway transport networks.

 History

 During the 19th century and first half of the 20th century, "port-related costs were relatively insignificant in comparison to the high cost of ocean transport and inland transport.
 As a result, there was little incentive to improve port efficiency."

 In the second half of the 20th century port competition began and had obvious consequences such as Rotterdam replacing Liverpool for oil transport.
-In the 21 st century, international competition between ports has increased to maximize efficiency, abandoning public control and encouraging operations by the private sector.
+In the 21st century, international competition between ports has increased to maximize efficiency, abandoning public control and encouraging operations by the private sector.

 Definition for larger ports

 According to a syllabus of the United Nations University from 1998:

 Large ports need to deal with a number of disparate activities: the movement of ships, containers, and other cargo, the loading and unloading of ships and containers, customs activities.
 As well as human resources, anchorages, channels, lighter, tugs, berths, warehouse, and other storage spaces have to be allocated and released.
 The efficient management of a port involves managing these activities and resources, managing the flows of money involved between the agents providing and using these resources, and providing management information.